Braciole – Sicilian Style

 The Braciole Sicilian Style is basically a meat rollatini stuffed with common Sicilian ingredients.
 Then the rollatini is seared in a skillet until brown on all sides and then goes into a pot of simmering tomato sauce to finish cooking until the meat becomes soft and tender.

-It is an Italian meat dish our Italian grandmothers and mothers made mainly for the family Sunday dinners, holidays, and special occasions.
+It is an Italian meat dish our Italian grandmothers and mothers made mainly for the family Sunday dinners, holidays, and special occasions. ย And, braciole was a way to make dinners for large gatherings using inexpensive meats and filling them to make them more substantial and satisfying.

-And it is AMAZING – to say the least!
+It is AMAZING – to say the least!

 This is one of those dishes that looks like a lot of work, but actually, it involves a little patience and time.

-Why Tomato Sauce is needed?
+Why is Braciole Cooked in Tomato Sauce

 For this recipe, you will need these 6 ingredients: